23 FAQs about product liability

 Conversely, failing to meet standards and follow regulations is likely to significantly weaken your defence against any claim.
 Failing to follow specific regulations will also lay you open to prosecution, even if your product hasn't caused any damage (see 5).

-11. Can someone who didn't buy the product sue if they are injured by it?
+11. Can I be sued by someone who didn't buy my product if they are injured by it?